Search terms

 > [!tip] Explain search term

-> If you need to troubleshoot a complex search term, you can click **Explain search term** in the Search pane for an explanation of your search term.
+> If you need to troubleshoot a complex search term, you can click **Explain search term** in Search for an explanation of your search term.

 ## Search operators

-Search operators enable more fine-grained search queries to filter your results even more.
+Search operators enable more fine-grained search terms to filter your results even more.

 Some operators even allow you to add a nested search term within parentheses, for example: `task:(call OR email)`.